doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 Invoked with the `mpd` argument, *mppinit mpd* activates the Music Player Daemon (MPD) and deactivates the Mopidy music server and Mopidy extensions.

+Invoked with the `navidrome` argument, *mppinit navidrome* installs the Navidrome music server and streamer.
+The Navidrome user system service is activated.
+To install a specified version of Navidrome, use the command `mppinit navidrome <version>`.

 Invoked with the `sync` argument, *mppinit sync* synchronizes the music library location across all configuration files.